A Pinch of Seasoning Salt

 Chocolate pairs wonderfully with a little heat and these rich cookies don't disappoint!
 For a nut-free version, use 1 cup additional chocolate chips instead of walnuts.

 While we’ve touched on a number of our seasoning salts, there are many more salty blends waiting to be discovered.
-Explore our full line of seasoning salts or leave a comment with your favorite seasoning salts and how you use them.
+Explore our full line of seasoning salts or for extra flavor, try All-Purpose Seasonings & Spice Rubs.